diohabara/CS6332-22f/unit2-2/write-up.md

 Actually, this problem can be solved whithin 12 bytes.

 First, embed shellcode, which we used in `2-nonzero-shellcode-arm`, as an environmental variable.
-Then just jump to the address where you embed the shellcode!!
+Then just jump to the address where you embed the shellcode.

 However, it is a little bit tricky because it uses a gigantic nop sled and an alignment.

 To see where the shellcode is, you need to debug it in gdb.
-That's why you need a huge nop sled.
+That's why you need a huge nop sled. gdb introduces some environmental variables and we haveto use a nop sled to avoid it.
 Also, the variable is on the stack, which means it is sometimes mal-aligned.
 I.e., instructions may not start with an address divisible by 4.
-To resolved, add some alignments.
+To resolve it, add some alignments.

 You can't use null bytes to jump.
 Use `movt` and `movw` to set 32bit address in a register like this.